JohnRRoby/redactMe/README.md

 If you wanted to redact a longer or shorter name, you'd use a longer or shorter bar.
 Same if your particular styling is taller or shorter, etc. etc.

-The HTML file assignes each case of "Alice" to <span class = "redactMe">, and the JS replaces each case of that class with blackbar.png.
+The HTML file assigns each case of the name "Alice" to <span class = "redactMe">, and the JS replaces each case of that class with blackbar.png.

-Quick and dirty, feel free to use or adapt or improve.
+Like I said, quick and dirty.
+Feel free to use or adapt or improve.